Chartered vessels

 Kretan Glory

-Although I don't know how long this vessel was chartered for some time, because in the second photo can be seen that the funnel is painted with the Marasia's colours.
+Although I don't know how long this Greek vessel was chartered for some time, because on the funnel can be seen that is painted with the Marasia's colours.

-The photos were shot at Santander on 8 July 1978.
+The photos were shot at Santander on 28 June and 8 July of 1978.